 Deadline: Positions available until filled (no specific deadlines).
 Students are to start in Fall 2017 or Spring 2018.

-Program: This is an interesting research-oriented Ph.D. program where students with a strong background can start doing research from day 1 (without having to worry about completing coursework).
+Program: This is a flexible research-oriented Ph.D. program where students with a strong background may choose to focus on doing research from day 1 (without having to worry about completing required coursework).

 Due to the high volume of applications, unfortunately I’m unable to notify every applicant, except only those who appear to be a good match.